Image credit: Christine Barrat

 Individual lessons 4 times a week (In person in Bruton: Weds 10am, 12pm, Sat 10am, 12pm)

-The Feldenkrais Method helps people spend time in and with their body; exploring sensations, connections, and presence.
-Reducing effort and increasing ease is the aim.
+The Feldenkrais Method helps reduce effort and increase ease, exploring sensations, connections, and presence.

-The individual 1:1 sessions are one hour FI lessons (Functional Integration) where I use very gentle hands-on work to help you release tension and calm your nervous system, so you can move with less pain and more ease.
+The individual 1:1 sessions are one hour FI lessons (Functional Integration) where I use very gentle hands-on work to help you release tension and calm your nervous system.

 The group classes are called ATM (Awareness Through Movement).
-They are one hour sessions where you follow my voice inviting you to move in specific ways that interrupt physical habits and built-up tension.
+These one hour sessions invite you to move in specific ways that interrupt physical habits and limitations.

-The two modes are designed to work in tandem; teaching us to do less, to make it easier, to go slower, to move through the world with less effort.
+The two modes are designed to work in tandem; teaching us to do less, make it easy, go slow.
 Ultimately, The Feldenkrais Method helps us feel safe in our bodies.

 The method was devised by the Ukrainian-Israeli engineer Moshe Feldenkrais in the 1950s and 60s.
-He was fascinated by neuroplasticity and demonstrated that small movements lead to incremental change and help us organise ourselves better physically, mentally, and emotionally.
+He was fascinated by neuroplasticity and demonstrated that small movements help us organise ourselves physically, mentally, and emotionally.

 What if, as Moshe Feldenkrais advises, we don’t push ourselves to the end of our range?
 What if we allow some slack in the elastic band of our capacity?
 What will emerge in the space, if we decline to fill it?
 Will we just melt into a slump of inaction?
 Or will we have more options, better ideas, clearer strategies, more patience in our relationships?